2020 Research Grants are now open!

 - Research protocol, including budget

 - Proof of ethical approval of project / or ethical approval application*

 * Please note that a project that has been submitted to an ethical committee for approval but where no approval has been received will be considered, and if successful in the research grant application, will only be awarded funding subject to obtaining ethical approval.

-If no approval is obtained within 1 month of the closing date for submission (thus by 31 June 2020), the funding will be withdrawn and awarded to another project.
+If no approval is obtained within 1 month of the closing date for submission (thus by 13 September 2020 midnight), the funding will be withdrawn and awarded to another project.